-While Tencel is an amazing fiber, what separates Lenzing from the rest are the sustainability initiatives they have put in place at their facilities.
-They not only make the company more green but also benefit Tencel’s overall Life Cycle Assessment.
+Tencel is an amazing fiber but what separates Lenzing from the rest, are the sustainability initiatives implemented at their facilities.
+They not only make the company more green but benefit Tencel’s overall Life Cycle Assessment.

 - They only buy from FSC certified forests and many of the forests are located in the same regions are their factories.